Reviewed by: HU Medical Review Board | Reviewed April 2022 | Last updated: August 2022

 Feverfew, which has flowers that resemble daisies, has been used for centuries as a natural remedy for many disorders such as headaches, infertility, labor difficulties, fevers, arthritis, diarrhea, and toothaches.
 Feverfew’s official botanical name is Tanacetum parthenium or Chrysanthemum parthenium.
 Feverfew was originally grown in Eastern Europe in the Balkan mountains and is now grown all over Europe, North America and South America.
 It is also sometimes called bachelor’s buttons or featherfew.1,2

 Feverfew for the treatment of migraine

 For migraine, feverfew supplements typically use dried feverfew leaves, but some supplements use the flowers and stems of the plant.
-It is believed that the substance in feverfew called parthenolide may help prevent migraine attacks and improve migraine-related symptoms including reduction of pain, nausea, vomiting, and sensitivity to light and noise.
-However, doctors are still not sure exactly how feverfew works to reduce migraines, and more research is needed.1
+It is believed that several components in feverfew may help prevent migraine attacks and improve migraine-related symptoms including reduction of pain, nausea, vomiting, and sensitivity to light and noise.
+However, doctors are still not sure exactly how feverfew works to reduce migraines, and more research is needed.
+1

 Research studies on the effectiveness of feverfew in preventing migraine have had mixed results, with some trials showing a benefit and others showing none.1,2